-I once had a pupil who was a great driver, but collapsed mentally whenever she took her test.
-One day, just as we were going off to her test, her mum came out to give her a pep talk: “Now don’t forget what we told you, Jane.
-Drive everywhere slowly”.
+I once had a pupil who was a great driver, but who collapsed mentally whenever she took her test.
+One day, just as we were going off to a test, her mum came out to give her a pep talk: ‘Now don’t forget what we told you, Jane.
+Drive everywhere slowly’.
 I could have screamed.
-Less than 90 seconds after driving off she tried to merge with a busy 50mph dual carriageway (where most people do 60mph) at just under 30mph.
+Less than 90 seconds after driving away she tried to merge with a busy 50mph dual carriageway (where most people do 60mph) at just under 30mph!

 Don’t hold other people up, and don’t drive differently to the way you do on your lessons.

 The examiner would have looked for correct use of the Mirror – Signal – Manoeuvre MSM procedure.
 The examiner was also looking for correct positioning and approach speed at junctions and roundabouts.
 This is because these skills are essential for dealing with these hazards safely.
 Turning right across busy roads/dual carriageways is particularly dangerous.
 To drive safely and pass your test you must be confident that you can judge the speed and distance of oncoming traffic safely.
 You also need to look out for other road users emerging and turning at junctions and be ready to alter your course or stop.
 Be extra watchful in poor light or bad weather conditions for the more vulnerable road user, such as cyclists and motorcyclists.

 This is self-explanatory.
 Inappropriate speed is the learner driver’s worst enemy in many situations – if you can’t do the damned things at the best of times, why should attempting a junction at Mach 3 make it go any better?
 Think and plan ahead – and make sure you know how to handle situations in the first place before you take your test.